 On the mainline railway the mainstream use of steam locomotives ended in 1968, although they continue to be used on a handful of leisure based passenger trains for nostalgic reasons.

-When looking back it is easy to take the view that the railways had become like an almost fossilised lumbering giant, or stuck in a time warp, and they was doing things because thats how things had always been done - even though technology was changing and there were more advanced ways of doing things.
+When looking back it is easy to take the view that the railways had become like an almost fossilised lumbering giant, or stuck in a time warp, and they were doing things in certain ways because thats how things had always been done - even though technology was changing and there were more advanced ways of doing things.

 However it seems that the railway decision makers had been taking longer term strategic views and were planning modernisation to be a slower, more controlled process.
 For the mainlines it was felt to be better to electrify immediately - even if it had meant that the use of steam locomotives would have lasted a little longer.
 The decision makers wanted to avoid dieselising first and then electrifying later, because whilst this would have been cheaper in the short term the subsequent 20 - 30 year delay whilst the diesel equipment became life expired would effectively result in the task, and expense, being passed to the next generation.
 In addition, it was recognised that instead of using imported oil (which would negatively impact upon the nation's balance of payments) electric trains used electricity that was generated from home produced coal - something that helped create work for British coal miners.

-Instead however there was the hurried dieselisation, leaving a legacy whereby some mainline routes which it was expected would have been electrified still remained diesel powered 60 years later. (eg: Midland Main Line between London St Pancras & Yorkshire and the Great Western Main Line between London & South Wales / South West England.)
+Instead however there was the hurried dieselisation, leaving a legacy whereby some mainline routes which it was expected would have been electrified still remained diesel powered 60 years later.
+Two examples are Midland Main Line between London St Pancras & Yorkshire and the Great Western Main Line between London & South Wales / South West England.

-It had been suspected a lot of the rail network was under used and therefore uneconomic, and the report confirmed this, revealing that only half the routes covered the cost of operating them, and that half the stations appeared to produce about 95% of all the revenue.
+It had been suspected a lot of the rail network was under used and therefore uneconomic, and the report suggested that this was indeed so, revealing that only half the routes covered the cost of operating them, one third of the total route mileage carried about 1% of the total passenger miles and one third of the freight ton miles, When stations were looked at the figures suggested that less than 1% of ticket sales revenue came from one third of the 7,000 stations whilst at the other end of the scale half the stations produced about 95% of all the revenue and even more significantly, a paltry 34 stations produced 25% of the total fares revenue

-Following this, in 1965 a plan was finalised which recommended only about half of the 17,000 miles of track be retained - with about 3,000 miles of the remnant being considerably upgraded.
+Following this, a plan was finalised which recommended significant line closures, reducing the network from 17,800 miles to 12,800 miles - but also that about 3,000 miles of the remnant should be considerably upgraded.

-The closures actually began before the report had even been published - often against very bitter local opposition - and in 1964, seeing the railway's popularity with the general public, the Labour Party (led by Harold Wilson) included in their general election campaign manifesto a promise to halt them.
+The closures were often enacted against very bitter local opposition and in 1964, seeing the railway's popularity with the general public, the Labour Party (led by Harold Wilson) included in their general election campaign manifesto a promise to halt them.
 However, within a week of taking office his administration reviewed the issue and instead accelerated the closure program.
 It is very much a matter for dismay but such two-faced behaviour is typical for politicians.

 It could even be said that the closures were forced upon an opposing population in spite of / with contempt for their needs and wishes.
 Many, many former rail users had no desire to learn to drive and buy a car but not seeing the replacement buses (where provided) as offering a viable alternative the railway closures gave them no other option.
-There is a lesson here which even now (2006) politicians and British transport planners are yet to learn.
+There is a lesson here which decades later politicians and British transport planners are yet to learn.

 The closure program only slowed down when in 1968 Harold Wilson's government finally acted upon ideas similar to those of the private companies some 25 years earlier and created a framework for local transport authorities to offer financial support for socially necessary but financially unremunerative lines.
 Co-incidentally(?) this was just in time for another general election - which he lost.
 (Of course the ideas were re-packaged first so as make sure they looked different from the proposals of the private companies).
 However by this time much damage to the railway system had been done and although the wholesale closures had been stopped there were still more closures to come...

-Among the last lines to close was a busy mainline linking Edinburgh and Carlisle which in 2000 became an urgent candidate for reopening and the 'Woodhead' line between Manchester & Sheffield which as recently as 1954 had benefited from very significant investment in both electrification and the building of a brand new tunnel under the Pennine Hills.
-(See below).
+Among the last lines to close was a busy mainline linking Edinburgh and Carlisle which in 2000 became an urgent candidate for reopening§ and the 'Woodhead' line between Manchester & Sheffield which as recently as 1954 had benefited from very significant investment in both electrification and the building of a brand new tunnel under the Pennine Hills.
+(See below).§ The 30 mile stretch from Edinburgh to Tweedbank, which is just south of Galashiels, is expected to reopen in 2015 after a 5 year rebuilding process.
+Whether the remaining 40 miles to Carlisle reopens depends on the success of the first section.

 Whilst changing demographics would have justified some of the closures the real question is why the rail industry just 'sat back like lambs led to slaughter'?
 In just a handful of cases were attempts made to save branch lines by introducing new cheaper - to - operate diesel trains, yet judging by the very successful results it seems that had this become policy a lot more lines would have survived.